AntonioTepsich/Convolutional-KANs/README.md

 | Simple Conv & KAN   | 0.980         | 0.980          | 0.980       | 0.980         | 37 030                |    [5,1] k=[3,3]  |
 | KKAN                | 0.987         | 0.987          | 0.987       | 0.987         | 94 650                | KanConvs[5,5] k =[3,3]|

-*The lists in Convolutional Layers cotain en each element the number of convolutions and then the corresponding kernel size.*
+*The lists in Convolutional Layers contain in each element the number of convolutions and then the corresponding kernel size.*

  Based on a 28x28 MNIST dataset, we can observe that the KANConv & MLP model achieves acceptable accuracy compared to the ConvNet (Big).
 However, the difference is that the number of parameters required by the KANConv & MLP is seven times less than those needed by the standard ConvNet.
 Also the KKAN achieved 0.04 less Accuracy than ConvNet Medium, with almst half the parameter count (94k vs 157k), which shows the potential of the architecture.
 Experiments on more datasets need to be conducted to take certain conclussions on this